Speaker

 Description

 In preparation for the High-Luminosity LHC (HL-LHC) era, a significant upgrade to the LHC Low-Level RF (LLRF) Beam-Control system is being implemented.
-The introduction of crab cavities during Long Shutdown 3 (2026-29) and the obsolescence of components necessitates a modernization of the LHC LLRF architecture.
+The installation of crab cavities during Long Shutdown 3 (LS3, 2026-29), together with the obsolescence of existing components, necessitates a modernization of the LHC LLRF architecture.

 This paper presents the motivation and design of the upgraded system, including the method used to achieve robust phase synchronization over WR.
-Finally, it shows the results obtain from a dedicated test with beam accelerated in the LHC
+Finally, it shows results obtained from a dedicated test with beam acceleration in the LHC.